Use common sense.

 A penny saved is a penny earned.

 Applying common sense in real-life is easy.
 Sticking to them is the hardest part.

 Here are some things that went well:

-1) I am currently in the US for two months as part of a business trip.
-Every day, I see tons of amazing electronic deals.
+1) Every day, I see tons of amazing electronic deals.
 But they don’t pass the decision making process.
 Money saved.

-2) Our first wedding anniversary is coming up.
-I and my wife decided not to spend on a lavish vacation.
-Instead, we are taking a week off to spend time with our parents and grandparents.
+2) For our first wedding anniversary, I and my wife decided not to spend on a lavish vacation.
+Instead, we took a week off to spend time with our parents and grandparents.

 3) I don’t own a car yet.
 Since I live in Bangalore, Uber, Ola, and ZoomCar takes care of our transportation needs.
 However, they are not reliable all the time.
 Until we have a child, we decided not to buy a car.
 For now, our new scooter serves us well.

 4) We plan to stay on rent until we retire.
 We save the money in an equity mutual fund.
 When it’s closer to our retirement, we’ll buy a small piece of land and build a cozy house.

 Here are some things that didn’t go well: